 Sourcemap Explorer

-Free · No sign-up · Two tools, one extension
+Free · No sign-up · Three tools, one extension

 Learn from real-world frontends.
-Unzip their source and see their stack.
+Unzip their source, decompile what's missing, and see their stack.

-A browser extension that detects exposed JavaScript sourcemaps, rebuilds the original project tree into a single .zip, and identifies every framework, library, hosting provider and CMS plugin running on the page.
+A browser extension that detects exposed JavaScript sourcemaps, rebuilds the original project tree as a single .zip, decompiles minified bundles back into readable JSX when no map is shipped, and identifies every framework, library, hosting provider and CMS plugin running on the page.
 All locally, no backend.

 Works on Chromium-based browsers.
 Firefox support coming soon.